Outsider’s Guide to the W3C

 So, everywhere you see Candidate Recommendation Snapshot, substitute Patent Review Snapshot.

-You typically publish new patent-review Snapshots at some regular cadence — for example, once every 6 months — if any substantive spec changes were made to the spec during the intervening time period.
+And after that, you typically publish new patent-review Snapshots at some regular cadence — for example, once every 6 months — if any substantive spec changes were made to the spec during the intervening time period.

 60 days after publishing a particular Snapshot, you secure RF Commitments for all normative features it defines.